Are there alternatives to the “wildly expensive” Sakhalin Bridge?

 April 4 2024 13: 29

-Why a bridge, why not a tunnel, why not a dam like in St. Petersburg, which could organize the passage of water flows, which would improve the ice conditions and microclimate.
-Questions: what to transport, what kind of cargo, and there aren’t any particularly large ones.
-Who counted the economy?
-Or does it all depend on the king?
-What about the Governor of Sakhalin?
-Free, at the expense of the Russian budget.
-But let him build the island himself, at least half of it, at the expense of the island’s budget.
+Why a bridge, why not a tunnel, why not a dam like the one in St. Petersburg, which could organize the passage of water flows, which would improve the ice situation and microclimate.
+Questions: what to transport, what cargo, and there are none particularly large ones.
+Who calculated the economy?
+Or does it all depend on the tsar?
+What to the governor of Sakhalin?
+Free of charge, at the expense of the Russian budget.
+But let him build it himself at the expense of the island's budget, at least half.

 1. -3